 On the basis of these results, the researchers performed biological tests for pathogenicity and data confirmation.
 Because biosafety was involved, they sent an aliquot of the isolated virus to the Agriculture Ministry’s National Laboratory, which also performed biological and serological tests confirming that the virus was a new species and did not pose a threat.

 “This was a relief, especially considering that Brazil is the world’s leading exporter of frozen chicken,” Thomazelli said.
 “Any pathogenic avian virus would be a major concern, especially if it affected poultry, but that’s not the case.”

 The discovery of new viruses is still a rarity, but it is becoming less infrequent because of next-generation sequencing.

-"The virus we discovered is the 15th type of avian paramyxovirus.
+“The virus we discovered is the 15th type of avian paramyxovirus.
+I’ve just been told three new types have now been found – types 16, 17 and 18 – but they haven’t even been published yet.
 Two years ago, there were only ten types.
-Knowledge in this area has increased significantly as a result," Thomazelli said.
+Knowledge in this area has increased significantly as a result,” Thomazelli said.

 Source : By Maria Fernanda Ziegler | Agência FAPESP